muziejus/novel-maps-of-ny-2017/sections/assessment.md

 **20%** Throughout the semester, secondary texts have been paired with with primary reading for that day.
 At the beginning of the semester, you will choose a secondary text and present on it later in the semester.
 The presentation should be 10–15 minutes long.
-It should provide context for the secondary text itself, a summary of the secondary text, and close with suggestions towards how the secondary text enhances our understanding of that day’s primary text.
+A good presentation will provide context for the secondary text itself, feature a thorough summary of the secondary text and its argument, and close with links between the secondary text and that day’s primary text.
 Slides, etc., are not necessary.
 The presentation will be accompanied by a short document (800 words) laying out the same information as the presentation did to be turned in at the same time as the presentation.

+The texts for the presentations will not be easy to read, understand, or even summarize.
+These presentations will, hence, require time to prepare.
+As with any assignment, make use of office hours to help clarify any questions you may have.

 #### Final essay

-**20%** The final essay is a critical work on one of the primary texts we have
-    read.
-It should build on the reading techniques from the first two essays as well as make use of one of the secondary texts from the course.
+**20%** The final essay is a critical work on one of the primary texts we have read.
+It should build on the reading techniques from the first two essays as well as make use of at least one of the secondary texts from the course.
 A short précis of the essay (up to 600 words) is due two weeks earlier.
 It should be the essay in miniature—a prose outline, illustrating the essay’s structure, context, and argument.

 Because of the expanded context and argument, the essay will include some added research, aided by the skills learned at the library.
 The strategies Graff and